Skip to content

 someSetup {

-register(Email::class) { Email("user${random.nextInt(1000)}@example.com") }
+factory(Email::class) { Email("user${random.nextInt(1000)}@example.com") }

 }

-See Custom Factories for more.
+See Type and Property Factories for more.